josmar-crwdstffng/angular/aio/content/guide/universal.md

 A single `server.use()` treats all other URLs as requests for static assets such as JavaScript, image, and style files.

-To ensure that clients can only download the files that they are permitted to see, put all client-facing asset files in the `/dist` folder and only honor requests for files from the `/dist` folder.
+To ensure that clients can only download the files that they are permitted to see, put all client-facing asset files in the `dist` directory and only honor requests for files from the `dist` directory.

 The following Node.js Express code routes all remaining requests to `/dist`, and returns a `404 - NOT FOUND` error if the file isn't found.